 Bankruptcy

 Another way people can find debt relief from their financial statements is through bankruptcy.
 While most people may have heard of bankruptcy before, they may not know how it works.
-In simple terms, it's a way to relieve most of your debt.
-However, there are some conditions that go along with bankruptcy and how you end up claiming since the bankruptcy process is a legal process.
+In simple terms, it’s a way to relieve most of your debt.
+However, some conditions accompany bankruptcy and how you end up claiming it, since the bankruptcy process is a legal one.
 Before we go too much into that, though, here are the three different types of bankruptcy:

 - Voluntary Assignment